npu-ius-lab/DbMOT/README.md

 - See [INSTALL.md](docs/install.md) for details of installing required components.
 - See [DETECTOR.md](docs/detector.md) for quickly usage of an off-the-sheld detector ROS node.
-- See [TRACKERS.md](docs/tracker.md) for quickly usage of tracker ROS nodes.
+- See [TRACKERS.md](docs/tracker.md) for quickly usage of tracking ROS nodes.
 - See [DATA.md](docs/experiments_data.md) for usage of simulations and real-world experiments data.

 ## Acknowledgement and Citation